Adel Abdel Bari: Biography

 Bari came to the attention of Egyptian authorities as early as 1981, when he was imprisoned and tortured following the murder of President Anwar Sadat on 6 October of that year.

 On a return trip from the United States to Egypt via the UK in 1991, Abdel Bari applied for political asylum in Britain.
 It was granted by the Second Major ministry in 1993.
 He used his contacts at Amnesty International, which he obtained by virtue of his torture in the Sadat affair, to gain support for his causes in London.
-While at large in London he worked for al-Qaeda's Advice and Reform Committee under al-Fawwaz and alongside Eidarous; his indictment says he leased a premises on Beethoven Street, just off London's Kilburn Lane, that was transformed into Osama bin Laden's "media information office", which he named the "International Office for the Defence of the Egyptian People" in an effort to seduce weak-minded Brits.
+While at large in London he worked for al-Qaeda's Advice and Reform Committee under al-Fawwaz and alongside Eidarous; his indictment says he leased a premises on Beethoven Street, just off London's Kilburn Lane, that was transformed into Osama bin Laden's "media information office", which he named the "International Office for the Defence of the Egyptian People".
 During this time, the family frequented the Regent's Park mosque.

 Bari contacted Mahmoud Jaballah to mention he was shipping him several books and periodicals, including al-Mujahideen and al-Faqr for distribution in Canada, and copies of the Shifaa and some audiocassettes he asked him to forward on to Thirwat Shehata.

 Bari was sentenced to death in absentia in Egypt in 1995 for his part in the 1995 plot to blow up Cairo's Khan el-Khalili market, along with Ahmad Ibrahim al-Sayyid al-Naggar and Ahmad Salama Mabruk.

 Bari was, in 1997 and 1998, reputedly the head of the London-based terrorist cell for the EIJ.

 In 1998, Bari advised Naggar to request asylum in the UK, so Naggar could help convince Hani Sibai to support the Algerian GIA in media communiques.

-He was arrested in September 1998 in the UK as part of Operation Challenge, which arrested seven men living in Britain through use of the Prevention of Terrorism Act 1989, accusing them of links to al-Jihad, because of the Embassy bombings in East Africa.
+He was arrested in September 1998 in the UK as part of Operation Challenge, which arrested seven men living in Britain through use of the Prevention of Terrorism (Temporary Provisions) Act 1989, accusing them of links to al-Jihad, because of the Embassy bombings in East Africa.
 Bari spent on that occasion roughly 10 days in confinement.
 The British police found there was no terrorism case to charge Abdul Bary with.
 He was charged with possession of gas canisters, bailed, and then acquitted in a jury trial.
 An official letter from the anti-terrorism police at the time stated that after nine months of exhaustive investigation, they found that he and the other Egyptian men arrested with him had no connection with al-Qaida, nor any connection with terrorism in Britain.